1. General Policies

 When Wellesley College receives any complaint of harassment it will promptly investigate the allegation in a fair and expeditious manner.
 Wellesley College will make every effort to proceed in such a way as to maintain confidentiality to the extent practicable under the circumstances.
 If it is determined that inappropriate conduct has occurred we will act promptly to eliminate the offending conduct, and where appropriate we will also impose disciplinary action.

-Procedure: If an individual believes that s/he has been subjected to discrimination or sexual or other harassment prohibited by this policy, whether by a supervisor, a co-worker, faculty member, student, vendor, contractor or any other person with whom s/he comes in contact at the College, the individual should report the incident promptly to his/her supervisor or Department Head, the Director of Human Resources at X2890, or to those listed in Section X of this policy.
+If an individual believes that s/he has been subjected to discrimination or sexual or other harassment prohibited by this policy, whether by a supervisor, a co-worker, faculty member, student, vendor, contractor or any other person with whom s/he comes in contact at the College, the individual should report the incident promptly to his/her supervisor or Department Head, the Associate Director of Employee and Labor Relations and Title IX Coordinator at X2214, or to those listed in Section X of this policy.

-If the particular circumstances make a discussion with or a complaint to an employee’s own supervisor inappropriate (for example, the complaint involves the employee’s supervisor, or the employee fears retaliation by his/her supervisor), the employee should bring the matter immediately to his/her Department Head, the Director of Human Resources at X2890, or to those listed in Section X of this policy.
-Any person who receives a complaint of sexual harassment or discrimination from an employee or student, or who otherwise knows or has reason to believe that an employee or student has been subjected to sexual harassment or discrimination, is expected to report the incident promptly to the Director of Human Resources for investigation.
+If the particular circumstances make a discussion with or a complaint to an employee’s own supervisor inappropriate (for example, the complaint involves the employee’s supervisor, or the employee fears retaliation by his/her supervisor), the employee should bring the matter immediately to his/her Department Head, the Associate Director of Employee and Labor Relations and Title IX Coordinator, at X2214, or to those listed in Section X of this policy.
+Any person who receives a complaint of sexual harassment or discrimination from an employee or student, or who otherwise knows or has reason to believe that an employee or student has been subjected to sexual harassment or discrimination, is expected to report the incident promptly to the Associate Director of Employee and Labor Relations and Title IX Coordinator at X2214 for investigation.

 The following is an outline of the procedure generally followed once a complaint has been brought to the attention of the College: